haoqunjiang/vite-test-example/README.md

 # vite-test-example

+The directory structure and commands for tests are the same as the projects created by `@vue/cli`.

 ## E2E Testing

 This repository uses Cypress as an example to illustrate how to setup end-to-end tests with Vite.